 Back pain is certainly something for runners to avoid, with deep core muscle weakness often being the culprit – and side planks can help to combat this issue.

-According to research published in the The best cardio workout moves, the unusual activation of compensating muscles in those with back pain increases the risk of spinal damage.
+According to research published in the Running vs. swimming: Which is better for you, the unusual activation of compensating muscles in those with back pain increases the risk of spinal damage.
 So, side planking your way to deep core strength is essential when it comes to avoiding back issues, protecting the spine and improving your running ability and stability.

 How to do a side plank